SWilkov/Amur8/README.md

 * CountdownTimer - An hours, minutes, seconds countdown timer that is adjustable using sliders and can notify on timer    completed
 * FlipTile - A live tile which flips between Front and Back content
+* RollOverTile - A Live tile which rolls over between front and back content
 * AddZeroToNumberConverter - If the integer is below 10 will add a proceeding zero
 * CountdownTimerEventArgs - Used in TimerPaused, TimerStarted, TimerFinished events to hold start time, pause time
 * Amur8 Test App - Test the controls